 The longer you wait to make a claim, the less likely the insurance company will take you seriously.
 They often perceive sudden pain days later as false claims.

-Delayed Pains to Watch For
+Delayed Symptoms to Watch For

 Stomach pain may indicate internal injuries or internal bleeding days after the accident.
 If the pain persists for more than a few hours or is intense, get to an emergency room or urgent care clinic right way.